aamnah/dotfiles/README.md

 ---
 This file has ANSI color codes saved into human readable variables.
 The variable names and codes have been taken from [here](https://wiki.archlinux.org/index.php/Color_Bash_Prompt#List_of_colors_for_prompt_and_Bash) and have been kept the same for universal recognition.

-While `.bash_profile` has six color variables added, `.colors` is a more elaborate version with eight colors and their bold, underlined, background, high intensity, bold high intensity and high intensity version.
+While `.bash_profile` has six color variables added, `.colors` is a more elaborate version with eight colors and their bold, underlined, background, high intensity, bold high intensity and high intensity background versions.

 ####Usage:
 Wrap the code you want to color in the appropriate tags.
 There is an opening tag in the format of `$Name` and a closing tag `$Color_Off` at the end.
 For example

 `echo -e "\n${Yellow}Current date :$Color_Off " ; date`

-will echo `Current date :` in yellow color and then output `date` on the next line.
+will echo `Current date :` in yellow color and then output `date` in default color on the next line.